Azure-Samples/resources-dotnet-deploy-virtual-machine-with-managed-disks-using-arm-template/README.md

 author: anuchandy
 ---

-# Getting Started with Resources - Deploy Virtual Machine Using A R M Template - in .Net #
+# Getting Started with Resources - Deploy Virtual Machine Using ARM Template - in .Net #

           Azure Resource sample for deploying virtual machine with managed disk using an ARM template.